fightformanhood/fight-for-manhood-site/src/apply.md

       <h1>Step Into <span class="ffm-gold">The Fight</span></h1>
       <p>
         This is not casual.
 It is a decision.
+        Ten weeks.
 Brotherhood.
 Responsibility.
 Growth in the light.
       </p>
     </header>